浪人

 • serialize the entire configuration

-• output the content in a structured manner
+• output the content in a structured format

 🟢 Final Prompt